-Do you feel like cooking Thanksgiving dinner for a small group doesn't count, especially if it's just you and the kids?
-I encourage you to rethink that approach.
+Do you feel that cooking Thanksgiving dinner for a small group or just you and your partner doesn't count?
+It's time to rethink that sentiment.
 Small Thanksgiving dinners can be warm and wonderful.
 The tips below will help you combine tradition and simplicity.
-And remember, you can prepare a small Thanksgiving dinner without spending more money, time, or energy than a regular family meal.
-So don't waste your money on dinner reservations at a fancy, expensive... restaurant.
-Give these small Thanksgiving dinner ideas a try, instead.
+And remember, you can prepare a small Thanksgiving dinner without spending more money, time, or energy than a regular meal at home.
+So don't waste your money on dinner reservations at a fancy, expensive restaurant.
+Instead,... give these small Thanksgiving dinner ideas a try.

-Fortunately, you don't have to buy a huge turkey that takes an entire day to cook.
+One of the best parts of a small Thanksgiving is you don't have to buy a huge turkey that takes an entire day to cook.
 Consider buying a small turkey breast that you can prepare in the crock pot, or even turkey cutlets.
-Leftovers can also be frozen and enjoyed at a later date.
-And speaking of frozen ... it's even possible to purchase a frozen, prepared turkey that goes right in your oven!
+Thanksgiving leftovers can also be frozen and enjoyed at a later date.
+And speaking of frozen, it's even possible to purchase a fully prepared turkey that goes right in your oven!

 Keep your list of side dishes manageable and try to prepare one or two ahead of time, if possible.
-Remember, too, that there is nothing wrong with choosing a few simple family favorites.
+Remember that there is nothing wrong with choosing a few simple family favorites.
 With small Thanksgiving dinner ideas, the meal doesn't have to be complicated to prepare.
-In fact, you can even get the kids involved in the preparation.

 For many families, dessert sets Thanksgiving apart from other holidays.
 With pumpkins, apples, and cranberries to celebrate the harvest, there are many options to choose from.
 Choose a dessert your group will enjoy, and select a recipe that will be easy to make.
 To save time (and sanity) opt for ready made pie crust.
 If you want to save even more time, you can also choose a frozen pie or pick up something from your local bakery.Continue to 5 of 5 below.